richardcadler/NewCombDocs/docs/introduction.md

 Recent development work on Combine focused on updating and confirming its essential core functions.
 As of April 2022, Combine is a reliable application for preparing and managing metadata for DPLA harvests.
 Its current state of development is now complete, and the project has been sunsetted for now.

 During its initial design phase, the primary developer experimented with various features which have since been deprecated by fixes, updates, and improvements in other areas.
 The documentation for these features can now be found in the appendix.
-Combine’s functionality would be enhanced by bringing these features up to date, but we don’t consider them essential to Combine’s core functionality.
+Combine would benefit from having these features brought up to date, but we don’t consider them essential to Combine’s core functionality.
 Nonetheless, we hope future teams will consider revisiting these deprecated features someday and make them viable parts of Combine.